Iris cristata

 Iris cristata dwarf crested iris

-A small (4-16 inch) tall iris variant with blue-purple sepals with a central purple-striped band of yellow or white.
+A small (4-6 inch) tall iris variant with blue-purple sepals with a central purple-striped band of yellow or white.
 The band is often "bearded" by crested ridges along the sides.
-One or two flowers appear from March through May, each with six petals on a short stalk.
+One or two flowers appear from March through May, each with three petals and three sepals on a short stalk.

 Present in Green, Allegheny, Bedford, Fulton & York Cos.